BSc (Hons) Ophthalmic Dispensing

 - Employment with lens and frame manufacturers

-Full-time: £8,750 per year. £44 Disclosure and Barring Service Check, £30 GOC registration fee per year, £100 ABDO registration fee per year, £20 City Rule, £70 Facial gauge.
+Full-time: £9,000 per year.
+This includes all theoretical exams fees.
+Additional Costs include: £44 Disclosure and Barring Service Check, £30 GOC registration fee per year, £100 ABDO registration fee per year, £20 City Rule, £70 Facial gauge.
 In addition to this, there are 2 sets of professional examinations which need to be sat with the Association of British Dispensing Opticians in order for you to practice as a registered Dispensing Optician.
+This is representative of the most common fees scenario, but actual fees can vary depending on a number of factors.
+Please contact us if you need more guidance.